 Breaks the relationship between the source and destination volumes, and activates the destination volume for data access.

 This option is typically used when the source volume cannot serve data due to events such as data corruption, accidental deletion, or an offline state.

-For information about configuring a destination volume for data access and reactivating a source volume, see the ONTAP 9 Volume Disaster Recovery Express Guide.
+Learn how to configure a destination volume for data access and reactivate a source volume in the ONTAP documentation

 Reestablishes a broken relationship between volumes and resumes data replication according to the defined schedule.